 The museum also features a shipwreck and scuba diving exhibit, artifacts brought up from the bottom of Lake Michigan and information on the area’s dangerous passage known as Death’s Door.
-Visitors can use a Lyle gun to rescue stranded mariners, and browse an area devoted to marine engines – including those built at Kahlenberg Brothers of Two Rivers, Wis.
+Visitors can use a Lyle gun to rescue stranded mariners, and browse an area devoted to marine engines – including those built at Kahlenberg Brothers of Two Rivers, Wisconsin.

 Beginning this season is the debut of the new Death’s Door exhibit.
 Death’s Door may be famous for having lent its name to both the Door Peninsula and Door County, but this strait of water that passes between Washington Island to the north and the Door Peninsula to the south is rich in history and legend.
 The exhibit explores the origins of Ports des Morts, as it was referred to by French explorers, all the way back to the native American tribes and the legends associated with them.
 Some of the many shipwrecks which went down in the treacherous strait are explored as well as thrilling accounts of the hearty fishermen who regularly work its waters.

 But there’s even more as a new interactive technology called Augmented Reality is being introduced.
 Using a tablet provided by the museum or your own personal smart phone, visitors will experience maritime history in a whole new way.

 Download the Google Play Android App at https://play.google.com/store/apps/details?id=com.ddskiosk.gillsrock

 Join us on this historic adventure in Gills Rock!

 January 27 @ 10:00 am - 4:00 pm